 Difference Between Criminal Assault and Civil Assault in California

 Assault can be filed under civil and criminal laws and in both cases the elements to prove are similar.
 Both require that the defendant’s conduct create a reasonable apprehension of harm to the plaintiff.
 Though, the difference between criminal assault and civil assault lies mainly in the legal remedies that result from the action.

-In civil law it is required that the defendant either meant to cause apprehension or that the defendant should have known that his conduct would cause apprehension to the plaintiff.
+In civil law, it is required that the defendant either meant to cause apprehension or that the defendant should have known that his conduct would cause apprehension to the plaintiff.
 In contrast, criminal law requires that the defendant had the intention to commit physical injury or battery to the plaintiff.

 In a civil assault claim, it is a private lawsuit between two persons, where a plaintiff can normally collect monetary damages, but a jail sentence is not usually imposed in civil assault claims.
 In contrast, with a criminal trial, the involved parties are the state (the prosecution) and the victim.
 Any damages awards can be limited by state statutes which cover how much a victim can recover in a criminal trial.
 On the other hand, criminal laws generally impose a jail sentence for the defendant, which can range from a few months to several years depending on the severity of the assault.

-- Defendant was acting in self-defense.
+- The defendant was acting in self-defense.

 In case the defendant was acting in self-defense or defense of another person he can’t be found liable.

 In some cases, the defendant could have a limited right to commit assault.
 For instance, when a peace officer attempts to place a suspect under arrest.

 - The plaintiff fails to prove all the necessary elements of the claim: